Browns Month of Giving | Cleveland Browns - clevelandbrowns.com

 This year, our STS Nominee Wyatt Teller was among 20 players who took part in My Cause My Cleats, to help amplify causes important to them.
 Wyatt proudly represented Folds of Honor, an organization dedicated to providing scholarships for the families of fallen or disabled military service members and first responders.
 Wyatt's continued commitment highlights his unwavering support for those who serve our country and communities.

 Dec.
-4th - 2025 Walter Payton NFL Man of the Year Award- Grant Delpit
+4th - 2025 Walter Payton NFL Man of the Year Award – Grant Delpit

 In partnership with Canopy, children and families enjoyed a holiday party, at Huntington Bank Field that included a festive atmosphere with live music, crafts, cupcake decorating, and hot cocoa.
 The celebration was made even more special as the Cleveland Browns wide receivers joined in, spreading cheer and helping distribute gifts to all the kids.

 Throughout the season and month of December, the Browns and Crown Royal have spotlighted community partners and their work in the community through the "That Deserves a Crown" Program.
-Most recently, Jon Kozesky was recognized for his work alongside the The Littlest Heroes.
+Most recently, Jon Kozesky was recognized for his work alongside The Littlest Heroes.

-Michael Scott, assistant superintendent for Lorain City Schools, stood on the sideline of Huntington Bank Field unaware of the surprise that awaited him.
+Michael Scott, Assistant Superintendent for Lorain City Schools, stood on the sideline of Huntington Bank Field unaware of the surprise that awaited him.
 He believed he was simply being recognized for his work in helping reduce chronic absenteeism across the district.
 During the Stay in the Game! themed game against the Titans on Dec.
 7, the Cleveland Browns Foundation surprised Scott with tickets and accommodations to Super Bowl LX, along with round-trip airfare for him and a guest courtesy of United Airlines.

 The Cleveland Browns were on-site covering the 54th Annual Ohio High School Athletic Association State Championships, where three Northeast Ohio teams—including Avon, Glenville and Kirtland—captured state titles in their respective divisions.
-These championship teams will be invited to attend the Browns vs. Bills game on December 21 to celebrate their accomplishment.
+These championship teams were invited to attend the Browns vs. Bills game on December 21 to celebrate their accomplishment.

 To celebrate ongoing efforts to reduce chronic absenteeism, the Cleveland Browns Foundation welcomed SITG! students and educators from Network schools for special recognitions and activities during the Stay In the Game! themed game.
 As fans, students, and educators came together, the Browns highlighted the importance of showing up to school every day and focused on uplifting students across Ohio by promoting strong attendance and providing meaningful opportunities that encourage their success.